-After finishing several official degrees so I could pretend to fit in society, I went off in my disguise to discover what it meant to be in main stream culture.
-I ended up working at first as an engineer building things out of Teflon.
-Then for a few years, I built paper airplanes and real airplanes.
-Every three years I would just switch around for something new to experience.
-At some point, I began computer programming and chasing logic patterns.
-I spent time exploring the Internet and building Drug and Alcohol treatment systems for purposes of helping people recover and get aid.
-Later on, I even spent a year or so writing a few very boring XML and programming books.
-However, I did manage to slip some poetry into those programming books.
+I then went off in disguise to discover what it meant to be in mainstream culture.
+I worked at first as a mechanical engineer building scientific products out of Teflon.
+Then for a few years, I built paper airplanes and jet planes.
+Every three years, I would switch around for something new to experience.
+Later, I began computer programming and chasing logic patterns.
+I spent time exploring the Internet and building Drug and Alcohol treatment systems to help people recover and get aid.
+Later, I spent a year writing a few boring programming books.
+However, I did manage to slip poetry into those programming books.
 So officially, I am also a published poet.
 Heh! 😉

-Of course this history isn’t complete, I could write an entirely different bio about my personal goals to improve the public mental health care system, being an author, how I married my love Julie after knowing her for 3 days, stories about wandering the streets helping people, a consulting business, a lifelong practice of patterning studies or the healing practice I have been refining.
-The fact is we are each a rainbow of experience and stories.
-In that, we each have much to teach and show in our stories to the world.
+Of course, this history isn’t complete; I could write an entirely different bio about my personal goals to improve the public mental health care system, how I married my love Julie after knowing her for three days, stories about wandering the streets helping people, a corporate consulting business, a lifelong healing practice I have been refining.
+We are each a rainbow of experiences and stories, and we each have much to teach and show in our stories to the world.